No matter what we do...

 In the tradition of Charles Ives and Wallace Stevens, Wolff has sustained two careers through most of his life, composing and performing while having joint appointments in both the classics and music departments at Dartmouth College.
 After retiring from Dartmouth in 1999, Wolff has been more active than ever as a composer, fulfilling commissions, recording, and performing with his own ensembles and with the Merce Cunningham Dance Company .
 He has, to date, completed over 175 works for soloists, small and large chamber ensembles, orchestras, vocalists, and other musics created for unspecified instrumentation.

-Chronological list of Wolff's works to be performed
+Chronological list of Wolff's works performed

 1950 Duo for 2 Flutes